 - a.
-Copy the portal Web application's local services properties file (sas metadata source client omr.properties) to a separate file with the same name. - b.
+Copy the portal Web application's local services properties file (sas_metadata_source_client.properties) to a separate file with the same name. - b.
 Edit the new file to specify a URL with the actual location and file name of the local services deployment definition that you created for the HelloUserWikExample application.